SALE 25% OFF! USE CODE: APRIL AT CHECKOUT

 Arthritis in cats is a degenerative joint disease that results in the loss of smooth cartilage that covers and protects the bones in the joints.
 It often leads to discomfort, pain and reduced mobility.
 While it is more common in older cats, younger cats can also develop arthritis due to injury or genetic predisposition.
 Cat arthritis symptoms include reluctance to jump or climb stairs, decreased activity, limping and changes in behaviour.

 Cat arthritis treatment typically involves pain management, lifestyle modifications and dietary supplements.
+Environmental changes, such as providing low-sided litter boxes and soft, heated bedding, can significantly improve a cat's daily comfort.
 Non-steroidal anti-inflammatory drugs (NSAIDs) can alleviate pain, while weight control, gentle exercise and warm, comfortable bedding can all aid mobility.
 Supplements like glucosamine and chondroitin can support joint health.

 joint problems in cats